 An oasis of art and culture set amidst 150 acres of breathtaking gardens.
 Three art galleries and a library showcase magnificent collections of rare books and manuscripts, 18th- and 19th-century British and French art, American art from the 18th to the early 20th century, and a small but noteworthy collection of Renaissance paintings.
 [San Marino, near Pasadena]

 European paintings and sculpture range from the 14th to the 20th century.
-The Museum exhibits Renaissance, Baroque and Rococo masterpieces. [closed Tue-Wed]
+The Museum exhibits Renaissance, Baroque and Rococo masterpieces.
+Closed on Tuesdays and Wednesdays.

 Pacific Asia Museum

 Pasadena - Contains more than 14,000 rare and representative examples of art and artifacts from Asia and Pacific Islands, spanning a period of 5000 years.

 [October 2021 update - Temporarily closed; Reopens during Fall 2021]

 The Museum's collections, exhibits and programs provide educational resources for the public to increase understanding and appreciation of history, culture and science in Pasadena and neighboring communities.